zixingjiang/zixingjiang.github.io/_pages/about.md

 - I am a bit toolism.
 I am very open to finding and trying efficient and elegant tools that can optimize my workflow.
 But I have to admit that sometimes I get too obsessed with tools and miss my real job :( Need to overcome that.

 - In my spare time, I watch :checkered_flag: [F1](https://www.formula1.com/) (Redbull Racing) and :soccer: [Premier League](https://www.premierleague.com/) (Manchester City).
 I am an enthusiastic but casual :video_game: gamer of [It Takes Two](https://www.ea.com/games/it-takes-two) and [Sid Meier's Civilization VI](https://civilization.com/).
+Besides, I'm a fan of Japnese/Chinese anime and comics.

 - I often browse cooking videos and recipes online and try to replicate them myself.
 Sometimes I feel like a talented chef and sometimes I feel like I'm wasting food.

 - I used to enjoy jogging, but now I get more pleasure from :bicyclist: cycling, especially bikepacking and gravel riding.
 I commute by bike, and I ride to release negative emotions.
+P.S.
+I assembled a gravel bike meself (Seaboard GR02 frameset + Shimano 105 groupset).

 ![my bike](image/about/bike.jpg)